Sexual Disorders

 Female Sexuality Issues

 Low sexual desire.
-This most common of female sexual dysfunctions which is a lack of sexual interest and willingness to be sexual.
+This is the most common of female sexual dysfunctions, which is a lack of sexual interest and willingness to be sexual.

 Sexual arousal disorder.
 Your desire for sex might be intact, but you have difficulty with arousal or are unable to become aroused or maintain arousal during sexual activity.